QMFS-Electronics-team/Dashboard/README.md

-This code is for the motherboard
+Code for UI testing of display.